eyra/eyra-fertility-prediction-challenge/description.md

 ## Modeling Procedure

-This project employs a machine learning approach to predict the likelihood of an individual having a child during 2021-2023 using LISS data.
+This project employs a machine learning approach to predict the likelihood of an individual having a child during 2021-2023 using the LISS panel data.
 The modeling procedure involves the following steps:

 - data preparation:
     - clean and preproce the raw data